mandrasch/sveltekit-headless-wp-rest-demo/README.md

 ## License

 My own work (mostly config stuff) is available as CC0 / Public Domain, no need for attribution.
+Due to compatibility to SvelteKit and other packages, I also licensed this as MIT license.

 Please see `package.json` for a list of all used Open Source libraries and their respective licenses.